CameronBodine/PINGMapper/README.md

 If you are interested in partnering on future developments, please reach out to [Cameron Bodine](https://cameronbodine.github.io/).

-# PING-Mapper is part of the Doodleverse!
+# PING-Mapper is part of the PING Ecosystem

+PINGMapper is developed and distributed alongside companion PING tools (PINGInstaller, PINGWizard, and PINGVerter) to provide a complete end-to-end workflow.

+PINGMapper also leverages components from the Doodleverse ecosystem for geoscientific image segmentation workflows.
+Learn more on [GitHub](https://github.com/Doodleverse).

 ![153729377-e16d0679-ca0d-4d0d-a9f9-90306ba2f871](https://github.com/CameronBodine/PINGMapper/assets/54146655/54df6fdd-26a6-4c26-9cab-9fc834e60ed1)

-The Doodleverse is an opinionated collection of Python packages designed for geoscientific image segmentation.
-Find out more on [GitHub](https://github.com/Doodleverse).